clap-rs/clap/README.md

  **NOTE:** All of these examples are functionally the same, but show different styles in which to use `clap`.
 These different styles are purely a matter of personal preference.

 The first example shows a method using the 'Builder Pattern' which allows more advanced configuration options (not shown in this small example), or even dynamically generating arguments when desired.
-The downside is it's more verbose.

 ```rust
 // (Full example with detailed comments in examples/01b_quick_example.rs)